kevinst1r/QuickImageSorter/README.md

 H: Hide all sorted toggle <br />
 S: Settings <br />
 1: Toggle Filename Visibility <br />
-Arrow Keys for Previous and Last Image
+Arrow Keys: Previous and Last Image

 # Notes:
 When you select a folder when moving all the images it automatically saves all the images to the specified folders (Favorite/Edit).
 If you Favorited and Edited it would get duplicated into both.